 Symptoms of hearing loss in children

-The CDC reports that hearing loss can seriously impact a child’s ability to develop speech, language, and social skills.
+The reports that hearing loss can seriously impact a child’s ability to develop speech, language, and social skills.
 Also, the signs and symptoms of hearing loss can be different for each child.

 Some symptoms of hearing loss in children include turning the TV volume up very high, not following directions, giving the impression that they’re ignoring you, and frequently saying “Huh?”